cat _posts/2019-04-22-sepsis-en.md

 SHA256 3c7d9ecd35b21a2a8fac7cce4fdb3e11c1950d5a02a0c0b369f4082acf00bf9a

-First of all, open the file in PPEE with FileInfo plugin.
+First, open the file in PPEE with the FileInfo plugin.

-The line looks like an argument to cmd.exe:
+Another string looks like an argument passed to cmd.exe:

 admin.exe delete shadows /all /quiet & bcdedit.exe /set {default} recoveryenabled no & bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures